luketpeterson/atomspace-bootstrap-guide/contents/04_evaluation_and_truth_values.rst

 "stv" in this case stands for *Simple Truth Value*, and an STV is composed of two floating point numbers: *Strength* and *Confidence*.
 In our case, they are both exactly 1.
 The expression was 100% true, and we are 100% sure of that.

+BORIS introduce StrengthOf & CondfidenceOf

+BORIS, include the fact that a truthValue is attached to an atom with a special key.
+Explained in values.scm example.

+BORIS PredicateFOrmula as a way to compose Truth Values

 So, as you can see, this is a step beyond simple bivalent (crisp true or false) logic in both reasoning ability and complexity.